dogukannn/dogukannn.github.io/_posts/2022/2022-04-10-creating-surfaces-with-bezier-curves.markdown

 ---

 In this project, the aim is to create a surface from scratch with bezier curve equations.
-This will allow us to create animations simply by changing the control points of the surfe we want to create.
-I will do the computations on the CPU then send the mesh to the GPU with a texture, so this process is not optimal in any means.
+This will allow us to create animations simply by changing the control points of the surface we want to create.
+I will do the computations on the CPU and then send the mesh to the GPU with a texture, so this process is not optimal by any means.
 I used OpenGL 4.6 to implement the project.

 ## Idea behind the bezier curves and surfaces

-To mimic the nature in Computer Graphics field, we need some functionality to represent smooth shapes.
+In the Computer Graphics field to mimic nature, we need some functionality to represent smooth shapes.
 There are many algorithms to do it, but they need to have some properties to be useful.
 They need to be fast to compute and can be easily designed to model various things.

 A good and balanced way is to use cubic polynomials.
-Many different usage of these polynomials by their constraints leads to diffetent kinds of curves.
-The most known versions are, Bezier curves, Hermite curves and splines.
+Many different uses of these polynomials by their constraints lead to different kinds of curves.
+The most known versions are Bezier curves, Hermite curves, and splines.
 The main focus of this project will be Bezier curves.

-Bezier curves are defined with 4 points, the first and the last one are the start and end points of our curve.
-The intermediate ones are for the direction of the curve in between steps.
-With these ponts and linearly interpolating multiple lines, we will have our Bezier curve.
+Bezier curves are defined with 4 points, the first and the last one are the start and endpoints of our curve.
+The intermediate ones are for the direction of the curve in-between steps.
+With these points and linearly interpolating multiple lines, we will have our Bezier curve.
 The curve is defined in the convex hull of these control points.
 This property can help us in some applications like robotics, or game development where we need to estimate the boundaries of our path without calculating the whole curve.

 <div class="fig figcenter fighighlight">
   <img src="/post_assets/0/bezier.gif">